acccounttest/ChromeTabMouse-Chrome-Tab-Mouse/README.md

 --------
 ________

-> * _**This demo version** is like 50 lines but the final light release is around 4k of lines_
+> * _**This fake demo version** is like 50 lines but the final light release is ~6k of lines, around double or triple to accomplish the full domain filtering ideas_
-> * _**Another version** for the cheaper price is not a final release too, but it has more updates and not mandatory_
+> * _**Another version** for the cheaper price is not a final release too, any data is not consistent and only to considerate temporary and definitively._
-  -  > _It could necessite again 3k more for the configuration choices._
+  -  > _The script can bind any mouse button combinations to achieve a aim, like start a script as continuity._
-  +  > PS:_Chrome tab mouse didn't require the script **GoogleSearchColumns** especially, for those that tried the 5e version, try other timings by     an another version that permit you less press the right click for reload the script too early_
+  +  > PS:_Chrome tab mouse didn't require the script **GoogleSearchColumns** especially, or any other extensions but it will be possible to chain them._
         > [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/ot1985)
 ------

+Menus
+---
+Functionalities working with only mouse wheel without keyboard.
+___
+The unique functionalities with keyboard combined with the mouse or only keyboard.
+___
+Functionnalitites with extensions and made only by the keyboard.
+___

+About the data
+___
 In addition to the fact that this project determine a better adaptation to the black theme rather than proposing something compulsory in the theme, it proposes to review any same recognizable, in addition to finding tons of *Easter Eggs*, it is possible to recognize the provenance and destination of the links as well as their way of opening with or without additional key(s), exception for the Google domain and also video areas, fortunately with *ChromeTabMouse*, all openings can be differentiated or united (or differentiated from the origin,see <kbd>ctrl + a</kbd> or extensions menus), it also makes it possible to distinguish the URLs visited from others, this functionality being native in the web and navigators, it is only temporary and leaked, it is sometimes or always a very long or short times; it is therefore with the current project it is possible definitively, to dismiss(or not) certain URLs openings (such as the site itself or by a new blacklisting matching test) and to extract others in different files or openings.
 This is already the case with the functionality of the link(s) to text fragment(s) in Google and the results, certain parts may concern certain characters of more rare separators, less URLs or the text scrolling itself or not, generally more results in the descriptions are hidden.